 Blown across the land by wind or carried along by water and ice as the land continued to remake itself, loose sediments eventually compressed and cemented into rock and left messages in stone for us to decipher.
 Sediments include the mud at the bottom of streams, the sand dunes at the foot of the mountains, the chemical precipitates of salt in shallow seas, the beaches at the edge of inland seas, and the graveyards of tiny fossils at the bottom of tropical oceans.
-In these sedimentary layers, such as the Book Cliffs, the imprints of changing life forms in an ancient world are faithfully recorded.
+In these sedimentary layers, such as the Book Cliffs in western Colorado, the imprints of changing life forms in an ancient world are faithfully recorded.

 In a geologic “ugly duckling becomes a swan” saga, sediments that were originally just gunk were later patiently sculpted by wind and water, pressed, and finally lifted to prominence as some of the state’s most imposing landmarks.
 The sandstones of Colorado National Monument, the reddish-brown siltstones and mudstones of Owl Canyon, and the Flatirons that flank Boulder are all sedimentary rocks.
 Other sedimentary deposits include massive limestone formations around Leadville, the evaporites of the Eagle Valley, chalks of the eastern plains, coals near Trinidad, oil shale in western Colorado, and the thick shale of eastern Colorado.